TritonDataCenter/rfd/rfd/0148/snapspace.md

 | zones/<img-uuid> | [1]     |  [2]  | [1]            | [2]         |
 | zones/<img-uuid>/disk<N> | none | none | [3]        | none        |

 1. A size sufficiently large to store configuration and log files.
-100 MiB is probably plenty large, but a historical allocation (quota) of 10 GiB may exist.
+100 MiB is probably plenty large, but a historical allocation (quota) of 10 GiB exists.
+As a practical matter, this value will be set to 1 GiB because it aligns with the VM's quota (see `quota` in `vmadm(1)`), which is expresed in GiB.
 2. This is the sum of [1] and all [3]s for this instance.
 The vmadm payload value of *quota* may override this value, but only if it is larger than the calculated value.
 3. The value calculated by the system when *refreservation* is set to *auto*.